Chapter 3 Basic class

 3.1.5 subset of samples

 We donnot provide a special function to filter samples in microtable object, as we think it is redundant.
 We recommend manipulating the sample_table in microtable object directly.
-For example, if you want to extract samples of ‘CW’ group, please do like this:
+For example, if the user want to extract samples, please do like this:

 # remember first clone the whole dataset